The Dutch Health care system | Undutchables

 • the contents of the basic package may change annually;

-• the government determines the amount of the deductible and the amount of the health care allowance;
+• the government determines the amount of the deductible and the amount of the healthcare allowance;

 • No deductible applies to visits to the general practitioner and obstetrician general practitioner care.